unora-project/unora-project.github.io/docs/classes/wizard.md

 ## Mastering

-### Base HP/MP
+Warriors must meet the following conditions to master:

-You need 7,000 base HP and 9,000 base MP to master.
+- 7,000 base HP
+- 9,000 base MP

-### Items
+- 250,000,000 experience (which will be sacrificed)

-- Magic Ink
+- Magic Ink (item drop from CR20)
-- Magic Scroll
+- Magic Scroll (item drop from CR20)
+- Spells learned: Ard Cradh, Arcane Blast

 ## Class Dedication (subbing)

+Wizards must meet the following conditions to sub:

+- 6,000 base HP
+- 6,000 base MP
+- 60,000,000 experience (which will be sacrificed)
-You need 6,000 base HP, 6,000 base MP, 60,000,000 experience and 10 Strong Health Potions to dedicate to your class (sub).
+- 10 Strong Health Potions

 19 stat points will carry over into the class you dedicate into.